Aharoni-Lab/LabkiPackManager/README.md

 -----

 - Visit `Special:LabkiPackManager` as an admin
-- The extension will fetch a YAML `manifest.yml` at the repo root, parse available packs, and list them for selection (implementation in progress)
+- The extension will fetch a YAML `manifest.yml` from the selected source, parse available packs, and list them for selection
 - Each selected pack corresponds to a folder under `packs/<id>/` with its own `manifest.yml` and a `pages/` directory containing `.wiki` files whose names are the page titles

 Demo without MediaWiki